Lavender and Charcoal Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/cold-process/lavender-and-charcoal-soap-project/PS000029.html

 Charcoal soap has become extremely popular, and for good reason – it has amazing skin benefits.
 Its powerful absorption properties make it especially beneficial for oily facial skin.

-This Lavender & Charcoal Soap was designed primarily for use on the body, but it’s also suitable for the face.
-In particular, the olive oil and cocoa butter are moisturizing so they make it suitable for combination or drier skin.
-If you have oily facial skin, the Charcoal Facial Soap Kit is for you.
+This Lavender and Charcoal Soap was designed primarily for use on the body, but it’s also suitable for the face.
+In particular, the olive oil and cocoa butter are moisturizing so they make it suitable for combination or dry skin.
+If you have oily skin, the Charcoal Facial Soap Kit is for you.

-The activated charcoal gives part of the soap a striking gray color, while the rest of the soap is left uncolored.
-The two are poured into the mold in layers and then swirled together using the Hanger Swirl Tool.
+The activated charcoal gives part of the soap a striking gray color, while the rest is left uncolored.
+The colors are poured into the mold in layers and then swirled using the Hanger Tool.
 The lack of precision in the swirling technique creates different bars each time.
-It also makes it a great swirl for beginners because there is no right or wrong way to do it.
+It's also great for beginners because there's no right or wrong way to do it.

 - Skill Level: Intermediate

 - Time to Complete: 2 hours